-This programme provides specialist coverage across all periods, from Chaucer to the Contemporary, and you are encouraged to make connections across cultures, genres and historical moments and, in the process, to ask searching contemporary questions.
+English and American Literature at Kent covers all periods of literature from Chaucer to the Contemporary.
+It teaches you to make connections across cultures, genres and historical moments and, in the process, ask searching contemporary questions.

 You can also study this programme as a three-year degree without a year abroad.
 For details, see English and American Literature.